KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 So if you just add this one line to your script, you'll get something that should keep the craft aimed straight up and not let it tip over.
 Add the line just after the line that sets the THROTTLE, like so::

-    // My First Launcher.
+    //hellolaunch

+    //First, we'll clear the terminal screen to make it look nice CLEARSCREEN.

+    //Next, we'll lock our throttle to 100%.
+    LOCK THROTTLE TO 1.0.   // 1.0 is the max, 0.0 is idle.

-    PRINT "Counting down:".
+    //This is our countdown loop, which cycles from 10 to 0 PRINT "Counting down:".
     FROM {local countdown is 10.} UNTIL countdown = 0 STEP {SET countdown to countdown - 1.} DO {
         PRINT "..." + countdown.
         WAIT 1. // pauses the script here for 1 second.
     }

-    PRINT "Main throttle up.
-2 seconds to stabalize it.".
-    LOCK THROTTLE TO 1.0.   // 1.0 is the max, 0.0 is idle.
+    //This is the line we added

-    LOCK STEERING TO UP.  // This is the new line to add
+    LOCK STEERING TO UP.

-    WAIT 2. // give throttle time to adjust.
     UNTIL SHIP:MAXTHRUST > 0 {
         WAIT 0.5. // pause half a second between stage attempts.
         PRINT "Stage activated.".
         STAGE. // same as hitting the spacebar.
     }

-    WAIT UNTIL SHIP:ALTITUDE > 70000. // pause here until ship is high up.
+    WAIT UNTIL SHIP:ALTITUDE > 70000.

     // NOTE that it is vital to not just let the script end right away
     // here.
 Once a kOS script just ends, it releases all the controls